ST10483018/linthinkdesign/README.md

 ## 9 Added search
 Added search to the service page and more content to search through.

+## 10 Created Enquary form and Contact form
+Created the Two forms and styled them also made them responsive by using javascript.

+## 11 Centered the instagram page
+I put profile in the middle.

 # References
 canva, 2025.
 Canva.
 [Online]